 Ben joined Digital Surveys from a computing background eight years ago and has helped his father’s company embrace the latest 3D laser scanning technology to create highly detailed 3D models and surveys for the industrial sector.

-Forward-thinking Ben has now taken this process a step further by taking the data and – using the latest games engine technology – creating hyper-realistic VR environments which users can navigate in
+Forward-thinking Ben has now taken this process a step further by taking the data and – using the latest games engine technology – creating hyper-realistic VR environments which users can navigate in real time.

 The technology can be used to produce photo-realistic, fully immersive virtual tours, technical training simulations or project visualisation, and can be applied to the heritage, architectural, tourism, engineering, marketing, entertainment, forensics, gaming, education and training sectors.
 In fact, it’s difficult to think of an industry in which VR couldn’t potentially be used.